 In terms of equipment students are expected to bring the following to every lesson:

 We would encourage all students to continue to practise times tables and numeracy skills.
 Within the classroom we have a Numeracy Booklet to support students who find the basic skills a challenge to their progress.
-All students regularly participate in the Numeracy Ninjas activities to refine and perfect their basic skills as part of the mastery curriculum.
+All students regularly participate in the Numeracy Ninjas and Mathsbox activities to refine and perfect their basic skills as part of the mastery curriculum.

 All homework tasks will be set from the MyMaths website.
 To access these students need to first enter the site using the Ivanhoe Login (ivanhoe) and the Ivanhoe password (reflect) To access their assigned task, students then need to enter their personal details in the ‘My Portal’ box.
 These will be issued by their Maths Teacher and remain the same for the Key Stage.